Intro to energy and the environment

 Climate Change affects us all, and whoever tries to tell you that has some experience or in-depth knowledge on the subject is lying to you most disrespectfully.

-In other words; The fact that a hurricane exists is not the problem, the uncertainty of its path or landing area are!
-This is a very simple but deceptively important quote.
-That little decimal change in barometric pressure at your location could dictate that you are going to live without power for the next 6 months or something worse.
-That centesimal change in the ocean's water temperature could determine if your house is going to flood or not!
+In other words; The fact that a hurricane exists is not the problem; the uncertainty of its path or landing area is!
+This is a straightforward but deceptively important quote.
+That little decimal change in barometric pressure at your location could dictate that you will live without power for the next 6 months or something worse.
+That centesimal change in the ocean’s water temperature could determine if your house will flood or not!

 Global Water Scarcity